rahimaadnan/rahimaadnan/README.md

 - 👋 Hi, I’m @rahimaadnan
-- 👀 I’m interested in mobile app devolpement
+- 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning C
 - 📫 How to reach me https://www.linkedin.com/in/rahima-a-a6a4aa207/